zjames12/Bat-ID-Transfer-Learning/README.md

 ## Contact

 This code was developed by Zachary James, Illya Fischoff, and Tao Huang of the Han Lab at the Cary Institute of Ecosystem Studies in Millbrook, New York.
+For questions contact Dr. Barbara Han, hanb@caryinstitute.org